vimallen/phototesting/content/posts/second.md

   caption: "Caption here"
   relative: false # To use relative path for cover image, used in hugo Page-bundles
 ---
-IMD’s design for Willow Telford, part of the Parogon Group’s expanding portfolio, exemplifies how a thoughtfully executed concept can transform a restaurant into a sanctuary.
+IMD’s design for Willow Telford, part of the Paragon Group’s expanding portfolio, exemplifies how a thoughtfully executed concept can transform a restaurant into a sanctuary.
 This project successfully reimagines a former Asian restaurant into a Mediterranean-inspired retreat that feels as though it’s been transported from coastal Europe.